WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 1. Solo operator, under 30 jobs/month: Start with ServiceM8 Free.
 No cost, no commitment, covers the basics including invoicing and scheduling.
 Upgrade only when you need to.

 3. Small team (2-5 engineers): ToolTime (£59 office + £29/field user) or ServiceM8 Growing (£59/month, 150 jobs).
-ToolTime is particularly strong for UK-based businesses and has a responsive UK support team.
+ToolTime is built for UK-based businesses and has a responsive UK support team.

 4. Growing business (5+ vans): Workever, Fergus, or BigChange.
 These platforms handle complex scheduling, multi-engineer jobs, and deeper accounting integration.
 Budget £29-£70 per user per month.
+If you are also tracking vehicles, our van management comparison covers fleet tracking options.

 5. Specific trade (gas/heating): Consider Commusoft or Powered Now, which have compliance document management built in, useful for Gas Safe certificates and EPC reports.

-Video guides and demos
+Job management software video guides and demos

 Best Job Management Software for Tradesmen UK